Structure by Architecture: Structured Representations without Regularization: Abstract

 \section{Abstract}

-We study the problem of self-supervised structured representation learning using autoencoders for generative modeling.
-Unlike most methods which rely on matching an arbitrary, relatively unstructured, prior distribution for sampling, we propose a sampling technique that relies solely on the independence of latent variables, thereby avoiding the trade-off between reconstruction quality and generative performance inherent to VAEs.
+We study the problem of self-supervised structured representation learning using autoencoders for downstream tasks such as generative modeling.
+Unlike most methods which rely on matching an arbitrary, relatively unstructured, prior distribution for sampling, we propose a sampling technique that relies solely on the independence of latent variables, thereby avoiding the trade-off between reconstruction quality and generative performance typically observed in VAEs.
 We design a novel autoencoder architecture capable of learning a structured representation without the need for aggressive regularization.
-Our \emph{structural decoders} learn a hierarchy of latent variables, akin to structural causal models, thereby ordering the information without any additional regularization.
+Our \emph{structural decoders} learn a hierarchy of latent variables, thereby ordering the information without any additional regularization or supervision.
 We demonstrate how these models learn a representation that improves results in a variety of downstream tasks including generation, disentanglement, and extrapolation using several challenging and natural image datasets.